IDLES PHP functional library

 applyTo

-applyTo($value, callable $interceptor)
+applyTo($value, $interceptor)

-Returns $interceptor($value).
+Returns the result of $interceptor($value).

 $n13 = applyTo(13);